firdawse/Dining-philosophers-problem/README.md

 ##  Part 2: Modeling with the P Language

-Unlike Akka, which executes the system, **P** lets us **formally verify** its behavior — especially deadlock freedom.
+Unlike Akka, which executes the system, **P** lets us **formally verify** its behavior, especially deadlock freedom.
 We model both safe and unsafe versions of the system in P, with the same fork acquisition strategy.

 ### 🛠 Variants Modeled